nirvati/website-next/content/en/index.md

 [Welcome to Digital Sovereignty]{.text-4xl.font-bold.block.mb-4.text-[#800080]}

-Nirvati can run on any mini-/PC, Raspberry Pi, Homelab, VM, on a RockPro or a NUC.
+Run it on any mini-/PC, Raspberry Pi, Homelab, VM, on a RockPro or a NUC &mdash;

 [No need for specialized hardware!]{.font-bold.block}